 With the exception of the first two stories in this collection, ‘Lulu’ and ‘Hotline Girl’, I wasn’t all that taken by Land of Big Numbers.
 What I most appreciated is Te-Ping Chen’s ability to vividly render contemporary China.
 The stories in this collection will certainly give readers insight into Chinese and modern work culture, the everyday realities of young Chinese men and women, as well as shed light on class and generational divides.
 In the first story, ‘Lulu’, a young man who is into gaming becomes increasingly concerned over his sister’s involvement in protests and activities criticising the Chinese government.
 In the following story ‘Hotline Girl’ (the title reminds me of a certain song) a young woman who works at a government call centre is contacted by her abusive ex.
 While these first two stories felt complete and well-realised the remaining 8 easily blur together.
 One is about an addictive fruit, another one is about an inventor whose creations more often than not flop, we have a few exploring marriages or romantic relationships but in a way that never brought me close to the characters.
 I wasn’t drawn in by them or, to be perfectly honest, by the author’s writing style.
 We have some strained metaphors (“She felt the years deep beneath her skin, as thought Shanghai had grafted steel plates in her cheeks”, the layers of a croissant are compared to the “underbelly of a sea creature gently exhaling”).
 Many of the characters were flat, their conversations uninteresting, their motives unconvincing.

 Still, I recognise that many other readers will find this collection to be more satisfying than I did.
-I guess I have almost 0 interest in stories about stock markets or people who do not care for food or dislike “Mediterranean” food (what can I say, my Italian feathers were ruffled).
+I guess I have almost 0 interest in stories about stock markets.

 ARC provided by NetGalley in exchange for an honest review.